Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 :::::::::::::::::::::::::::::::::::::: questions

 - What is a High Performance Computing cluster?
-- What is the difference between a HPC cluster and the cloud?
+- What is the difference between an HPC cluster and the cloud?
-- How can I use a HPC cluster to do my research?
+- How can an HPC cluster help me with my research?
 - What HPC clusters are available to me and how do I get access to them?

 ::::::::::::::::::::::::::::::::::::::::::::::::